Obituary of Louella Jean Zahn

 If desired, memorials may be made to St. Patrick’s Catholic church of Whitewater, or in her name to the Cancer fighting organization of your preference.

 Nitardy Funeral Home is assisting the family with arrangements.

-To send flowers to the family of Louella Zahn, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Louella Zahn, please visit Tribute Store